 Codie Maile describes herself as an Army brat.
-Ten years ago, when her then-boyfriend, also named Cody, decided to enlist in the Army, she knew even better than him what to expect.
+Ten years ago, when her husband, also named Cody, decided to enlist in the Army, she knew even better than him what to expect.
 The moves, deployments, and stretching a budget.

 She was ready for the adventure.